CrowdLinker/navigation-test-utils/README.md

 # navigation-test-utils

-A utility library for testing w/ react-navigation-library
+A utility library for testing w/ navigation-components

 Provides some nice additions to the `@testing-library/react-native` `render()` method, as well as out of the box mocks to get up and running quickly with jest